Why Snyk is a Great Tool to Use with Docker

 - Whether that code path is even used

-This isn’t a scanner that throws guilt at you.
-It’s a tool that helps you triage like a pro.
+This isn’t a scanner that dumps guilt on you.
+It helps you triage like someone who’s done this before.

-What shocked me the first time I used Snyk: it didn’t just tell me what was broken.
+The first time I ran Snyk, this is what got me: it didn’t just point at what was broken.

-You're using node:16.6.0 which has 49 known vulnerabilities.Switch to node:16.20.0 to fix 42 of them.Even better — if you’re using code-based dependency files (like requirements.txt, package.json), Snyk can submit PRs with upgraded packages and patch diffs.
+You're using node:16.6.0 which has 49 known vulnerabilities.Switch to node:16.20.0 to fix 42 of them.It gets better.
+If you keep dependency files in code (requirements.txt, package.json), Snyk can open PRs with upgraded packages and patch diffs ready to merge.

-Let the tool do the grunt work, so your team can focus on shipping.
+Let the tool do the grunt work.
+Your team gets to ship instead.

 Most “security tools” scan once and ghost you.

 Snyk keeps watching.
-If a new CVE is discovered tomorrow that affects an image you shipped last week, you’ll know about it — without rescanning.
+A new CVE drops tomorrow that hits an image you shipped last week?
+You hear about it.
+No rescan needed.

-And yes, it’ll send alerts via Slack, Jira, email, or whatever other tool you already hate.
-Your call.
+It’ll fire alerts into Slack, Jira, email, or whatever other tool you already resent.
+Up to you.

 Snyk supports: